MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-meetings.md

 ## Admit a participant from outside your organization

-If a participant wants to join the meeting, but they're not part of your organization, a notification appears at the top of the Meeting window to let you know that the participant is waiting in the Lobby, and a **Participants button** with a red dot (showing action required) appears at the bottom-right corner of the screen.
+If a participant wants to join the meeting, but they're not part of your organization, a notification appears at the top of the Meeting window to let you know that the participant is waiting in the lobby.
+A **Participants button** with a red dot (showing action required) appears in the bottom-right corner of the Meeting window.

 ![Screenshot showing notification that someone is waiting in the Lobby.](media/calling-meetings-10.JPG "Screenshot showing notification that someone is waiting in the lobby")